Post

 1

-rsync -av * example:/var/www/dynamitefrog.com
+rsync -av * example_ssh_config:/var/www/dynamitefrog.com

-Create an ssh config file
+Create an SSH config file

 Rsync works by connecting to your server through SSH.
 But once again, it’s easier to create sshconfig file to handle your SSH connections.